cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   The resulting workflow would look like this:
+   And the resulting workflow looks like this:

 .. digraph:: example
    :align: center